 - Age - The ability of cartilage to heal decreases as a person gets older

 - Weight – In very common terms we are aware of a piece of fact that weight increases pressure on all the joints, especially the knees.
 Moreover, every pound of weight we gain adds 3 to 4 pounds of weight to our knees.

-- Heredity – The word itself describes every action which refers to including the genetic mutations that might make a person more likely to develop osteoarthritis of the knee.
+- Heredity – The word itself describes every action which refers to including the genetic mutations that might make a person more likely to develop osteoarthritis of the knee joint.
 It may also be due to inherited abnormalities in the shape of the bones that surround the knee joint.

 - Other illnesses.
 People with rheumatoid arthritis, the second most common type of arthritis, are also more likely to develop osteoarthritis.
 People with certain metabolic disorders, such as iron overload or excess growth hormone, also run a higher risk of osteoarthritis.